jbyrne6/airspace-link-engineering-challenge/Readme.md

 #### Extra credit ideas

 - Deploy your project to [GitHub Pages](https://pages.github.com/)
+- Update the intersection graphic and computed area when the sketch is updated
 - Provide a layer control to toggle the visibility of your flight area
 - Add unit/snapshot tests
 - <insert your awesome idea here!>